TABLE OF CONTENTS

 - Add fish mix or worm casting to soil

-- Flush the medium
+- Flush your nutrients and type of medium

-- Add chicken manure to the soil
+- Add chicken manure right into the soil

 - Add bonemeal to your compost or soil

-- Add eggshells to your organic compost
+- Add eggshells to your compost

 - Apply a calcium-magnesium supplement